OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Visit the :ref:`Features list <features>` and the `Release Notes <http://opennebula.org/software/release/>`_ for a comprehensive list of what's new in OpenNebula 5.4.

+.. warning:: OpenNebula 5.4.1 modifies the existing Sunstone views configuration files ('/etc/one/sunstone-views/') to adjust the column names.
+Any change made in these files will need to be reapplied after the OpenNebula upgrade.

 OpenNebula Administrators
 ================================================================================